sinataamoli/sinataamoli.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Courses that I have been instructing as Teaching Assistant
 nav: true
-nav_order: 5
+nav_order: 4
 ---

 Introduction to Data Science